kesav-wanderer/nuna_QA_Automation/README.md

 # nuna_QA_Automation
 Automation for Google Translation
-1. Source, Translation languages, initial text and expected result should be taken from a separate  data file (.json, .yaml, or .xlsx), for example (but not necessarily the exact word!):
+1. Source, Translation languages, initial text and expected result should be taken from a separate  data file (.json, .yaml, or .xlsx).

-▪ source language: German

-▪ translation language: Spanish

-▪ initial text: "Demokratien"

-▪ expected result: "Democracias"

 2. Add scenario: click swap languages button and verify the result.